joeyan/gaussian_splatting/MATH.md

 For implemented forward/backwards passes in PyTorch - see analytic_diff.ipynb

 #### Notation
-For simplicity, all gradients are denotied by $\partial$
+For simplicity, all gradients are denoted by $\nabla$

 #### Camera Projection